Raleigh Luxury Single-Level Living

-As one of Raleigh's premier home builders, you're never far away from one of our low maintenance communities.
-Discover the lifestyle that awaits when you move to an Epcon home.
+As one of Raleigh's premier home builders, you’re never far away from one of our luxury single-level homes in low-maintenance lifestyle communities.
+Discover the lifestyle that awaits you when you move to an Epcon home.

 Raleigh, North Carolina: Turn your retirement into a year-long vacation.

 North Carolina offers a comfortable climate, without the harsh winters that many retirees seek to escape.
 The state’s capital, Raleigh, presents an attractive destination when you’re ready to take it a little easier, whether you are retired or just heading that way.

 Raleigh is located in the region known as the “Research Triangle”—incorporating, Raleigh, Durham, and Chapel Hill, and the highly acclaimed universities that are located here (Duke University, North Carolina State University, University of North Carolina at Chapel Hill).
 Now referred to as just “The Triangle”, it boasts an unlimited variety of ways to spend your leisure time during retirement—culture, history, education, recreation, entertainment, and so much more.

 Let’s look a bit closer at the reasons you should retire in Raleigh.

 #1.
 We’re not the only ones who rate us “best”.
 Niche.com rated Raleigh as #6 among the “Best Places to Retire in North Carolina.
 Time Magazine ranked Raleigh as one of the five great small cities for retirement, citing various reasons.
 “From 2000 to 2010 the city’s population of 55- to 64-year- olds shot up by 97%, according to the Brookings Institution.
 It’s not hard to see the draw: Raleigh provides a big-city feel with a low cost of living; mild, four-season weather; and, thanks to all those medical schools, world-class health care.”